 Treasury's Office of International Affairs protects and supports U.S. economic prosperity by strengthening the external environment for U.S. growth, preventing and mitigating global financial instability, and managing key global challenges.

-International Markets and Investment Policy
+International Trade and Development Policy

 - Trade and Investment Policy

-- Investment, Energy, and Infrastructure
+- Climate, Environment, and Infrastructure

 - Technical Assistance

 The Assistant Secretary for Investment Security leads Treasury's role on the Committee on Foreign Investment in the United States (CFIUS).
 CFIUS is an interagency committee authorized to review certain transactions involving foreign investment in the United States, in order to determine the effect of such transactions on the national security of the United States.
+Paul Rosen was confirmed as Assistant Secretary in May 2022.

 - Western Hemisphere